 On the NBC version of The Voice, this happens to Christina Aguilera and Cee Lo Green temporarily after Season 3 so that they can tour and record new music, while Shakira and Usher fill in.
 Shakira and Usher became so popular that they ultimately returned to the coaches' chairs for the spring 2014 season.

-On The Red Green Show, Patrick McKenna had to briefly leave the show due to personal problems.
+Patrick McKenna had to briefly leave the show due to personal problems.
 His character, Harold, was thus written as getting a job in the city.
 Once McKenna was able to return to the show, he was written back in as being his company's liaison to the community in which the show is set.

 Frasier: Kate Costas (Mercedes Ruehl was uncomfortable with the routine of doing a weekly sitcom), and Julia Wilcox (the writers were not happy with the Season 10 romantic triangle between Frasier, Julia, and Roz.)